 - Records and Enrollment Services

 If you want to Move Mountains, ACC is the college for you.
-Our open door admissions policy means we admit anyone who is at least 17 years old and a high school graduate, GED certificate completer, home schooled student or a high school non-graduate.
+Our open-door admissions policy means we admit anyone who is at least 17 years old and a high school graduate, a GED certificate completer, a home-schooled student, or a high school non-graduate.
 ACC also welcomes veterans and military service members, transfer students, and former ACC students.

-If it has been more than three semesters since you’ve taken a class at ACC, you will need to re-apply.
+If it has been more than 3 semesters since you’ve taken a class at ACC, you will need to re-apply.
 An Admissions counselor will guide you through any additional requirements.

 Follow these steps to get started at ACC in the Fall, Spring, or Summer.